suwebdev/wats4000-templates-and-data/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+npm run serve

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how Vue works, check out the [guide](https://cli.vuejs.org/guide/) and [docs for vue-loader](https://cli.vuejs.org/config/#css-loaderoptions).

 ## Credits
 This project uses data originally retreived from [The Movie Database](https://www.themoviedb.org).
 Their API is easy to use and has liberal terms, making it fun for education and experimentation.
 You can see how this data is used on their site by looking up [movies like this](https://www.themoviedb.org/movie/335984-blade-runner-2049).